28-Year-Old Cornerback – Free Agent

 Chris Cook Contract Information:

-Cook re-signed with the 49ers on Tuesday on a one-year, $1.3 million contract, Aaron Wilson of the National Football Post reports.
+Cook was released by the 49ers on Wednesday, Aaron Wilson of the Houston Chronicle reports.

 To instantly reveal our fantasy analysis of every player – including Chris Cook – simply subscribe now.

 Age is determined on September 1st of each season.

 A blank stat line is used above whenever a player was not on the field for any plays in the game that week.

 Chris Cook: Past News Updates ( ▲ View most recent update )